Certificate Authority

 A certificate authority (CA) profile define every parameter associated with a specific certificate to establish secure connection between two endpoints.
 The profiles specify which certificates to use, how to verify certificate revocation status, and how that status constrains access.

-Configuring a Trusted CA Group
+Configure a Trusted CA Group

 This section describes the procedure to create a trusted CA group for a list of CA profiles and delete a trusted CA group.

-- Deleting a Trusted CA Group
+- Delete a Trusted CA Group

-Creating a Trusted CA Group for a List of CA Profiles
+Create a Trusted CA Group for a List of CA Profiles

 You can configure and assign a trusted CA group to authorize an entity.
 When a peer tries to establish a connection with a client, only the certificate issued by that particular trusted CA of that entity gets validated.
 The device validates if the issuer of the certificate and the one presenting the certificate belongs to the same client network.
 If the issuer and the presenter belong to the same client network then the connection is established.
 If not, the connection will not be established.